 Then members donned T-shirts bearing the church’s name for a citywide clean-up day.
 Equipped with gloves and brooms, they swept the streets and sidewalks.

 “People knew they were from the church, and this created a good feeling in the community,” said an outreach leader.
 “People came to us to ask, ‘Why are you doing this?
 Tell us more about you.’”

 A series of sporadic mini-health fairs were organized with blood sugar tests and fresh fruit and vegetable juices.
 Gospel workers offered body massage and hydrotherapy.
 The free fairs attracted considerable attention, an outreach leader said.

 “People were astonished and asked, ‘What kind of people are here?’” he said.

-In April 2018, church members decided to place a major emphasis on the mini-health fairs and scheduled them for every Sunday.
+Church members decided to place a major emphasis on the mini-health fairs and scheduled them for every Sunday.
 Booths were set up beside busy roads to provide free medical checks.

 As the number of people helped by the activities increased, so did the prayers of church members.